Vison: A world where nature is valued, local communities thrive & planetary health is ensured.

 The VNS for a project site is calculated, using advanced technologies, to determine the intactness and status of fauna (from insects to frogs and mammals to birds) and flora in comparison to a reference site.
 The reference site would be the nearest example of similar habitat in good condition with the same climatic conditions locally.
-In addition to the VNS score, the ValueNature credits will incorporates site characterises that points to the conservation and socio-economic value of the land using the IUCN STAR metric for threatened and endangered species and the above and below carbon stock per hectare, the areas’ relation within Key Biodiversity Area, and appropriate social and development indices.
+In addition to the VNS score, the ValueNature credits will incorporates site characterises that points to the conservation and socio-economic value of the land, including using the IUCN STAR metric for threatened and endangered species, standing above and below carbon stock per hectare, the areas’ relation within Key Biodiversity Area, and appropriate social and development indices.

 We are disrupting the nature-based commodity processes to accelerate the protection and value recognition of nature beyond carbon additionalities.We will ensure that 80 % of revenue generated from our Biodiversity Credits are passed on to the custodians responsible for protecting and growing these assetts – this being the local communities who have always lived there, current land managers and the government responsible.

 Our survey methodology implements scientifically proven biodiversity survey methods.
 By training local custodians to deploy and retrieve biosensors to collect faunal data at site level we eliminate the need for costly intermediaries and empower, involve and remunerate communities.Remote Sensing and GIS data is used to establish baseline carbon stock levels (calculated from the above ground plant biomass) and plant diversity status, thereafter tracking gains over time.
 Ground truthing is used to determine plant species diversity in data poor regions.
 The data streams from deployed devices and satellites are appraised against our metrics.